 We found out that they are a traditional drink in Costa Rica, made by many grandmothers in the old days (but not so much anymore).
 The tree is called a Guapinol tree.
 The seeds vary in shape and size according to the tree and size of pod.

 These gorgeous Guapinol seeds inspired me to make a few necklaces.
 Here are some pictures.
 I also used other seeds and sea beans which we collect from all over Costa Rica.

-I have started traveling to different places to collect the pods and seeds (now without my beloved husband, who passed away on September 12, 2016).
-Often, I have to break open the pods and clean the seeds.
-Then, I drill them and string them.
+We rode our motorcycles to different places to collect the pods and seeds .
+Often, I had to break open the pods and clean the seeds.
+Then, I drilled them and strung them.
 Drilling is the hardest part for me.
 As you can see, not only is each necklace hand-crafted, but it is also hand loved!

-I am grateful for this new interest which takes us to beautiful secluded places where we interact with nature in a very real way.
-Looking for and finding seed pods is interesting, grounding, enjoyable, connecting, and a lot of fun.
-We are saying that “It’s Christmas every day for us” now that we have this new passion.
+This new interest which took us to beautiful secluded places where we interacted with nature in a very real way.
+Looking for and finding seed pods was interesting, grounding, enjoyable, connecting, and a lot of fun.
+We would joke that “It’s Christmas every day for us” when we found this new passion.

-Each necklace is made with lots of care and carries all of this personal meaning within it.
-I like to make sure that the colors and structure bring out the beauty of each seed to create a whole experience of natural art.
-It’s an honor for me to share Costa Rica’s beautiful gifts with you!
+Each necklace was made with lots of care and carries all of this personal meaning within it.
+I made sure that the colors and structure bring out the beauty of each seed to create a whole experience of natural art.
+It was an honor for me to share Costa Rica’s beautiful gifts with others!

 I have stopped making necklaces, but I had a lot of fun doing so.